brixt01/website/notes.md

 ### Home page
 - This is a website to showcase projets I've worked on.

-### Projects page
+### Completed projects page
-- Completed projects (links to each project's page)
+- Links to each project's page

+### In progress projects page
-- In progress projects (links to each project's page)
+- Links to each project's page

 ### About me page
 - Education